A levels at grades A*AA, achieved in one sitting over a study period of no longer than two years. A-levels must include:

 IB | 38 points overall and three Higher Level subjects at 666 including Chemistry or Biology plus one further science subject from (Chemistry, Biology, Physics or Maths).
 Three further subjects at Standard Level including Chemistry or Biology if not both offered at Higher Level.

-We require at least six GCSEs at grades 777666 (AAABBB pre 2017) including Biology, Chemistry, English Language and Mathematics.
+We require at least six GCSEs at grades 777666 (AAABBB pre 2017) including Biology, Chemistry, English Language or English Literature and Mathematics.
 The Science Double Award may substitute all sciences at GCSE.

 GCSEs are not required for graduates.